wpgaurav/dynamic-month-year-into-posts/README.txt

 * Yoast SEO Premium
 * Gutenberg and Block Editor Content, Headings and Buttons
 * Elementor Page Builder
+* WP Bakery Page Builder
+* Beaver Builder
+* Brizy Builder
+* Oxygen Builder
+* All major themes

-Tested to be working with Yoast SEO, SEOPress and Rank Math's breadcrumbs, custom meta titles, excerpt etc.
+Tested to be totally working with Yoast SEO, SEOPress and Rank Math's breadcrumbs, custom meta titles, excerpt etc.

 Note: Since August 2021, Google has started showing h1 titles in search results, this plugin becomes even more useful as no other SEO plugins adds Current Month, Current Year or Today's Date in h1 titles except this; keeping the same in SEO meta as well.

 ### More features

 * Full Rank Math OpenGraph Support.
-* Schema and OpenGraph support in YoastSEO.
+* Full Schema and OpenGraph support in YoastSEO.
 * Multiple Langauge (WPML) Support: Shortcode renders your site's defined language.
-* Contextual Related Posts Support
+* Contextual Related Posts Support.
-* Jetpack Related Posts Support
+* Jetpack Related Posts Support.
 * Totally native.
 No configuration required.

 ### Easy to use